mindspore-lab/mindone/examples/stable_diffusion_v2/docs/en/controlnet.md

 #### 4. Evaluation
-To evaluate the training result, please run the following script and indicate the path to the trained checkpoint.
+To evaluate the training result, please modify the control image path in the script and indicate the path to the trained checkpoint, and run the following script.

 ```
-sh scripts/run_infer_cldm.sh $CARD_ID $CHECKPOINT_PATH
+sh scripts/run_infer_cldm.sh $CARD_ID $CHECKPOINT_PATH $OUTPUT_FOLDER_NAME
 ```

-And modify the control image path in the script.
+The result would be saved at ./inference/output/$OUTPUT_FOLDER_NAME.